SEND Information Report: Updated September 2023

 Staff are experienced in personalising learning for all children.
 Strategies used for children with SEND are outlined on their Support Plans.
 Plans are completed at least termly, where necessary and appropriate in order to ensure that children receive the high level of support they require.
 Where required, some children may also have additional plans to work alongside their termly support plan including:

 At Snaith Primary School we ensure that all pupils are equally valued by having equal and active access to a broad and balanced curriculum which is differentiated to meet individual needs and abilities.
 All children are encouraged to fully participate in the life of the school, accessing the curriculum and extra-curricular activities at their own level.
 We hold personal, social and emotional well-being at the heart of our ethos and are dedicated to supporting and facilitating the behavioural, social and emotional development of all children.
 We believe that it is important for all children to first feel happy and secure in order to make academic progress.
 We offer a range of interventions such as ELSA, Nurture Group, Socially Speaking, Time to Talk and Friendship groups to support children with these needs.
 Pupil's voice is extremely important to us; our pupils lead projects such as School Council and Young Leaders.
-Moral, social and cultural understanding is strong throughout our school and bullying of any kind is not tolerated.
-We work hard to promote British values and celebrate diversity.
+Moral, social and cultural understanding and respect is strong throughout our school and bullying of any kind is not tolerated.

 Opportunities for Enrichment